moby/moby/docs/sources/docker-hub/official_repos.md

 * Be named `logo.png`
 * Should reside in the repo for the “latest” tag
-* Should be 200px min. in one dimension, 200px max. in the other.
+* Should fit inside a 200px square, maximized in one dimension (preferably the width)
-* Square or wide (landscape) is preferred over tall (portrait), but exceptions can be made based on the logo needed.
+* Square or wide (landscape) is preferred over tall (portrait), but exceptions can be made based on the logo needed

 ### A long description

-Include a comprehensive description of your image (in markdown format).
+Include a comprehensive description of your image (in markdown format, GitHub flavor preferred).
 Only one description is required; you don’t need additional descriptions for each tag.
 The file should also:

 * Be named `README.md`
 * Reside in the repo for the “latest” tag
-* Be no longer than absolutely necessary, while still addressing all the content requirements.
+* Be no longer than absolutely necessary, while still addressing all the content requirements

 In terms of content, the long description must include the following sections: